idaholab/virtual_test_bed/doc/content/htgr/treat_leu/treat_leu_model.md

 ### Problem

-This block defines the symmetry system in which the heat transport will be solved.
+This block defines the coordinate system in which the heat transport will be solved.

 !listing htgr/treat_leu/treat_leu/ht_20r_leu_fl.i block=Problem language=cpp